-DALLAS — Dallas eclipsed the 100-degree mark for the first time in 2022 on Saturday, June 11, the earliest it has hit triple digits since 2010.
+DALLAS — Dallas eclipsed the 100-degree mark for the first time June 11, and has surpassed it several times over the last few weeks.

 Here are a list of cooling centers throughout the DFW area for people who need to escape the high temperatures:

 - Martin Weiss Rec Center

 - 6200 E Grand Ave; 214-670-1383

 - Kiest Park Rec Center